What is an intervention?

 Interventions can be targeted at different levels:

-Considerations when implementing an intervention
+Considerations when designing an intervention

 - Define the intended outcomes of the intervention - what does success look like?
+Having a realistic outcome in mind can help to design a good quality evaluation and also help to make sure the intervention remains focused on the core purpose.

 The benefits of evaluating interventions